wallneradam/esorm/README.md

 ### Logging

+## 🧪 Testing

+For testing you can use the `test.sh` in the root directory.
+It is a script to running tests on multiple python interpreters in virtual environments.
+At the top of the file you can specify which python interpreters you want to test.
+The ES versions are specified in `tests/docker-compose.yml` file.

+If you already have a virtual environment, simply use `pytest` to run the tests.

 ## 🛡 License

-This project is licensed under the terms of the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) (MPL 2.0) license.
+This project is licensed under the terms of the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) ( MPL 2.0) license.

 ## 📃 Citation